cloudflare/pint/docs/checks/rule/label.md

 To enable it add one or more `rule {...}` blocks and specify all required labels there.

-Example:

-Require `severity` label to be set on alert rules with two all possible values:
+Example that will require `severity` label to be set on alert rules with two all possible values:

 ```js
 rule {